ashmamd/2020SmartKart/install.md

 4. inside the code folder, run the following commands:
 * `npm init -y`
 * `npm i express mysql`
-* `npm install --save-dev nodemon dotenv`
+* `npm install --save-dev nodemon`

-5. open your package.json file and inside the script tag,
+5. Open your package.json file and inside the script tag, if you see the following, go to Step 6.
+* `"start": "nodemon app"`
-* erase the whole "test" statement and input the following:
+* If you do see the `"test: "` statement, erase the whole "test" statement and input the following:
 * `"start": "nodemon app"`

 6. In your terminal, run the command `npm start`